LOI Deadline

 Eligibility Requirements

-• The applicant must be a postdoctoral fellow (MD and/or PhD degree or equivalent) at the start date of the award (July 1, 2024).
+• The applicant must be a postdoctoral fellow (MD and/or PhD degree or equivalent) by the deadline date of the LOI submission, January 27, 2026.

 • The proposed research must be conducted at a qualified not-for-profit setting in the United States.